-When comparing the TVs of today to the models of yesteryear, the biggest difference between the two is the widespread ability to read an HDR signal.
-The question then asks itself, how big is the impact of HDR?
-Does it make previous TVs obsolete?
+When comparing recent TVs to older models, one of the biggest differences between the two is the widespread ability to read an HDR signal.
+How important is HDR though, and is it worth upgrading for?

-Unlike the upgrade from 1080p to 4k, the difference between the two bears no relation to the environment the TV is watched in.
-The biggest factor is the picture quality of the TV itself since what HDR actually is is a new, more precise way to describe what the TV needs to display.
+Unlike the upgrade from 1080p to 4k, the difference between the two has little to do with the environment the TV is watched in.
+The biggest factor is the picture quality of the TV itself, since HDR is actually a new, more precise way to describe what the TV needs to display.

-HDR is an initialism for High Dynamic Range.
-The term has been used for a long time now but nowadays when talking about HDR video; it is entirely about metadata.
+HDR stands for High Dynamic Range.
+The term has been used for a long time now, but nowadays when talking about HDR video, it is entirely about metadata.
 Well, what is metadata then?
-HDR metadata is simply additional information sent with the video signal.
-This information is complete color descriptions that the TV can read and then display precisely.
-Metadata is then distributed through two different standards, HDR10 and Dolby Vision.
-While this is the only parameter required to support HDR, TVs also need to reach other requirements to make use of this additional information and show a difference.
+HDR metadata is simply additional information sent with the video signal, that tells the TV how to display the content properly.
+Metadata is then distributed through one of many different standards, including HDR10, HDR10+, and Dolby Vision.
+Although metadata is one important factor in HDR, the TV also needs to be able to display the content it's being asked to display.

 For the purpose of this test, we will compare two different TVs over three scenarios: A high-end TV fed an HDR signal, the same TV being sent an SDR signal, and a mid-range HDR TV in HDR mode.
 For the SDR signal, we used an HDFury Linker and replaced the TV's EDID with one that hid HDR support effectively making the player think it was connected to an SDR TV.